Cannes awards Palme d'Or to Iranian revenge drama 'It Was Just an Accident'

 Last year, filmmaker Mohammad Rasoulof fled Iran to attend the premiere of his film in Cannes, and resettle in Germany.
 Panahi, though, has said life in exile isn't for him.
 He planned to fly home to Tehran on Sunday.

-“It Was Just an Accident” was inspired by Panahi's experience in jail In it, a group of former prisoners encounter the man who terrorized them in jail, and weigh whether or not to kill him.
+“It Was Just an Accident” was inspired by Panahi's experience in jail.
+In the film, a group of former prisoners encounter the man who terrorized them in jail, and weigh whether or not to kill him.

+Panahi was jailed in Tehran’s Evin Prison after going there to inquire about his friend, the then-jailed Rasoulof.
+He was released in 2023 after going on a hunger strike.
+In 2009, he was banned from from traveling out of Iran after attending the funeral of a student killed in the Green Movement protests.

+Through those years, Panahi continue to make films illegally in Iran, without permit, and having his films smuggled to festivals on USB drives.
+His travel ban was lifted in 2023.

 The Cannes closing ceremony followed a major power outage that struck southeastern France on Saturday in what police suspected was arson.
 Only a few hours before stars began streaming down the red carpet, power was restored in Cannes.

+“We live in a time of tremendous excess and saturation of images.
+Moving images are being thrown at us all the time," said Trier.
+"And I want to give homage to the Cannes Film Festival for being a place where the big cinematic image, which is the foundation of the moving image, the free image, the image that we take time to look at, the image where we can identify with each other in contemplation and empathy, to be cherished in this place in such a way is very important in this moment.”

-Kleber Mendonça Filho’s Brazilian political thriller “The Secret Agent" won two big awards: best director for Fihlo and best actor for Wagner Moura.
+Kleber Mendonça Filho's Brazilian political thriller "The Secret Agent" won two big awards: best director for Filho and best actor for Wagner Moura.
+Though Cannes juries are generally urged to spread awards around, the two for "The Secret Agent" showed the jury's strong feelings for it.
+Asked about the two prizes, juror Jeremy Strong explained, simply, "That was our wish."

+The wins, which followed the international film Oscar victory for Walter Salles' “I'm Still Here” in March, gave Brazil more to celebrate.
+On X, Brazilian President Luiz Inácio Lula da Silva, said the awards “show that our country’s cinema is second to none.”

 Saturday's ceremony brings to a close a 78th Cannes Film Festival where geopolitics cast a long shadow, both on screen and off.
 Shortly before the French Riviera extravaganza, which is also the world's largest movie market, U.S. President Donald Trump floated the idea of a 100% tariff on movies made overseas.

-That was one of the top American films in Cannes, along with Spike Lee's "Highest 2 Lowest," the Christopher McQuarrie-Tom Cruise actioner "Mission: Impossible — Final Reckoning" and Ari Aster's "Eddington."
+Other top American films in Cannes included Spike Lee's "Highest 2 Lowest" (which pulled Lee away from his New York Knicks but not out of their blue and orange color), the Christopher McQuarrie-Tom Cruise actioner "Mission: Impossible — Final Reckoning," and Ari Aster's "Eddington," which found a divisive reaction.

+Panahi's win put him in rare company.
+He's now won Cannes' Palme d'Or, Venice's Golden Lion (for “The Circle”) and Berlin's Golden Bear (for “Taxi”).
+Only three other filmmakers have done that: Henri-Georges Clouzot, Michelangelo Antonioni and Robert Altman.

 Jake Coyle has covered the Cannes Film Festival since 2012.
 He's seen approximately 40 films at this year's festival and is reporting on what stands out.